-Homeowners insurance premiums have skyrocketed 146% since 2017, rising from $1,200 to nearly $2,950 annually, according to industry analysis of rising insurance costs and housing affordability trends.
+Home insurance premiums have skyrocketed 146% since 2017, rising from $1,200 to nearly $2,950 annually, according to industry analysis of rising insurance costs and housing affordability trends.
+Home insurance costs and homeowners insurance rates have surged far beyond inflation since 2021, driven by devastating hurricane seasons and weather events that forced insurers to dramatically raise home insurance premiums across the national average.
 Meanwhile, most buyers focus exclusively on mortgage rates and miss this catastrophic cost driver entirely.

 In the next 10 minutes, you’ll discover the hidden affordability crisis eating your home budget, and why your real estate agent needs to address it before you make an offer.